Manual of Policies and Procedures

 Staff member

-• provides as much notice as possible of the proposed leave
+Provides as much notice as possible of the proposed leave.

-• informs their supervisor/manager of the proposed leave
+Informs their Supervisor/Manager of the proposed leave.

-• submits an application for leave
+Submits an application for leave.

-• once leave is approved, provide Human Resources with relevant documentation for processing purposes
+Once leave is approved, provide Human Resources with relevant documentation for processing purposes.

-• considers a staff member’s application for leave
+Considers a staff member’s application for leave.

-• provides recommendation to the authorising officer
+Provides recommendation to the authorising officer.

 Authorising officer

-• determines the final outcome of an application for leave
+Determines the final outcome of an application for leave.

-Top
+Top of Page

-Parental leave includes paid and unpaid leave associated with the birth of a staff member’s child (including in a legal surrogacy arrangement) or placement of a child with the staff member, comprising maternity leave, partner leave, primary carer parental leave, unpaid parental leave and adoption leave.
+(3) Parental leave includes paid and unpaid leave associated with the birth of a staff member’s child (including in a legal surrogacy arrangement) or placement of a child with the staff member, comprising maternity leave, partner leave, primary carer parental leave, unpaid parental leave and adoption leave.

-Parental leave, excluding partner and primary carer parental leave, must commence before the medically certified expected date of birth, date of adoption or commencement of a long-term fostering or guardianship arrangement.
+(4) Parental leave, excluding partner and primary carer parental leave, must commence before the medically certified expected date of birth, date of adoption or commencement of a long-term fostering or guardianship arrangement.

-Parental leave (paid and unpaid) must be accessed within 12 months of the actual date of birth of the child or placement of the child or commencement of the long-term fostering or guardianship arrangement.
-All paid parental leave must be completed within 52 weeks after the actual date of birth, placement of the child or commencement of the long-term fostering or guardianship arrangement.
+(6) All paid parental leave must be completed within 52 weeks after the actual date of birth, placement of the child or commencement of the long-term fostering or guardianship arrangement.
 All unpaid parental leave must be completed within two years after the actual date of birth, placement of the child or commencement of the long-term fostering or guardianship arrangement.
-A staff member on primary carer parental leave or unpaid parental leave may initially apply for a maximum period of 52 weeks parental leave, although this may be extended for a further period of up to 52 weeks unpaid parental leave.

-The University will not refuse employment or dismiss a staff member, or take any other action that disadvantages a staff member on the grounds of pregnancy, possible pregnancy, a request for parental leave, or a possible request for parental leave.
+(9) The University will not refuse employment or dismiss a staff member, or take any other action that disadvantages a staff member on the grounds of pregnancy, possible pregnancy, a request for parental leave, or a possible request for parental leave.

-Procedures for applying and taking leave, including notice and documentation requirements, are contained in the Parental Leave Guidelines.
+(10) Procedures for applying and taking leave, including notice and documentation requirements, are contained in the Parental Leave Guidelines.
 Staff are required to comply with these procedures in order to access parental leave.

 Federal Government Paid Parental Leave Scheme

-A staff member accessing the Federal Government Paid Parental Leave Scheme is not restricted from also accessing parental leave at QUT.
+(12) A staff member accessing the Federal Government Paid Parental Leave Scheme is not restricted from also accessing parental leave at QUT.

-Top
+Top of Page

-A staff member (excluding casual professional and sessional academic staff) who gives birth to a child or whose child is born in a legal surrogacy arrangement is eligible for parental leave in the form of paid maternity leave, paid primary carer parental leave, and/or unpaid parental leave as follows:
+(13) A staff member (excluding casual professional and sessional academic staff) who gives birth to a child or whose child is born in a legal surrogacy arrangement is eligible for parental leave in the form of paid maternity leave, paid primary carer parental leave, and/or unpaid parental leave as follows:

 QUT Continuous Service